 The city of Rome, situated a bit to the north of Naples, sits along the Tiber River, and since the days of the Roman Empire has been a key city in the major political, religious, and artistic movements of the European world.
 It wasn't built in a day, and all roads lead to it.
 Our students will get to see why!

-Participants on this program will earn 3 credits for the CL 391 OR AHI 308 Art & Archaeology of Rome course that will be based on a steady diet of day trips to important sites and museums in and around Naples and Rome.
-UB students wishing to use this course to help complete the Global Pathway of their UB Curriculum can do so by choosing the CL 391 course to fulfill the Humanities UB Area OR AHI 308 to fulfill the Arts UB Area.
+Participants on this program will earn 3 credits for CL 391: Art & Archaeology of Rome.
+The course will be based on a steady diet of day trips to important sites and museums in and around Naples and Rome.
+UB students wishing to use this course to help complete the Global Pathway of their UB Curriculum can do so by choosing the CL 391 course to fulfill the Humanities UB Area OR the Arts UB Area.

 The Neapolitan portion of the program will begin with a visit to Paestum, an important ancient site south of Salerno with some beautifully preserved Greek temples.
 It will include an excursion to the top of Mt.
 Vesuvius and visits to the cities of Herculanuem and Pompeii, buried by the great eruption of 79, and the National Archaeological Museum.

 The program will then move northward to Rome, founded, they say, by Romulus and Remus in 753 BCE and a seat of power for millennia after.
 The program will visit many of the major sites and museums within the modern city-Roman Forum, Colosseum, Vatican, Pantheon, Circus Maximus, Palatine, Piazza Navona, Pallazzo Massimo-and it will move out of the city to some key points of historical and archaeological interest-teh Via Appia, Ostia Antica, Tivoli, and Mussolini's city of EUR.
 There will be plenty to do, every single day, but also some wonderful opportunity to relax and savor all the delights of the Eternal City.